shikhakujur/Mobile-Security-Testing-/Android/Understanding Manifest File Misconfigurations.md

 	• Content Providers
 	• Broadcast Receivers

 _**Activities, Services, Content Providers and Broadcast Receivers can all be exported.
-Therefore all of them they should be reviewed that they don’t perform any sensitive action and that they are protected by appropriate permissions as otherwise information could be exposed to malicious third parties.**_
+Therefore all of them should be reviewed so they don’t perform any sensitive action and that they are protected by appropriate permissions as otherwise information could be exposed to malicious third parties.**_

 The following image demonstrates how a broadcast receiver is defined in the manifest file:
 ```